ratflow/ratflow-desktop/README.md

 <a name="i3limit"></a>
 ## Overcoming i3 limitations
-The i3 window manager uses single config file, usually `~/.config/i3/config`.
+The i3 window manager uses single config file (usually `~/.config/i3/config`).
 Unfortunately, there is no way to include another config file or whole directory, but this is where Ratflow comes in.

 <a name="config"></a>
 ### Enhanced configuration